scala-ide/scala-ide.github.com/blog/_posts/2012-07-17-state-of-helium.md

 is still a moving target, and it won't stabilize before 2.10.0 is out.
 Any effort to target both would be doomed to fail.

-Today we decide to move the model (and the dependent `Outline` view) to the next major IDE release.
+We decided to move the model (and the dependent `Outline` view) to the next major IDE release, as trying to do it now would jeopardize quality and delay the good things we have even more.
-Also, Milestone 2 is the last milestone, and we will work towards a final release with the aim to go in RC-mode when Scala 2.10.0 is released.
-The amount of new features (better Scala debugger, Find References, Implicit Hyperlinking, Type of Selection, 2.10 support, Source generators) already warrants a true, stable, IDE release, with the usual quality guarantees.
+In addition, Milestone 2 is the **last milestone** in Helium, and we will work towards a **final release** with the aim to go in RC-mode when Scala 2.10.0 is released.
+The amount of new features (better [Scala debugger][debugger], Find References,[ Implicit Hyperlinking][implicit-hyperlinking], [Type of Selection][show-type], 2.10 support, [Source generators][source-gen]) already warrants a true, stable, IDE release, with the usual quality guarantees.
 There is nothing to gain by delaying it further, and forcing people into the difficult choice of using milestones or waiting.

 As planned, Helium will target both 2.9 and 2.10.